-^{}We thank Mark Carlson, Joshua Gallin, Jonathan Rose, Robert Vigfusson, Egon Zagrasek, and seminar participants at the Philadelphia Fed and the Federal Reserve Board for comments.
+^{}This project benefited from comments by Mark Carlson, Joshua Gallin, Jonathan Rose, Robert Vigfusson, Egon Zagrasek, and seminar participants at the 2010 Midwest Macro Meetings, the Philadelphia Fed and the Federal Reserve Board for comments.
+We thank two referees and the editor for their comments.
 The views expressed in this paper are ours and do not reflect the views of the Board of Governors of the Federal Reserve System or its staff.
-Contact: Division of Research and Statistics, Board of Governors of the Federal Reserve System, Mail Stop 97, 20th and C Street NW, Washington, DC 20551. m1mnw00@frb.gov, (202)452-3461.